Slobodanka Čolović

-Slobodanka Čolović-Maričić (born 10 January 1965 in Čepin) is a retired Yugoslavian middle-distance runner who specialized in the 800 metres.
+Slobodanka Čolović-Maričić (born 10 January 1965 in Čepin) is a retired Yugoslavian middle-distance runner of Serbian descent who specialized in the 800 metres.
 She represented Yugoslavia at the 1988 Summer Olympics finishing fourth, as well as one outdoor and one indoor World Championships where she also made the final.
 In addition she won medals at the Mediterranean Games was the 1987 Universiade champion.